A-levels for Engineering: The Essential Subjects to Excel

 Chemistry: Building Blocks of Materials and Reactions

-Chemistry is pivotal in engineering, providing the foundation for understanding materials, reactions, and their interactions.
+Chemistry is a pivotal A Level engineering subject, providing the foundation for understanding materials, reactions, and their interactions.
 In this section, we’ll explore the relevance of chemistry in engineering and how it contributes to developing innovative solutions across various disciplines.

 Understanding the Relevance of Chemistry in Engineering